Consumer Medicine Information (CMI)

 Your doctor or pharmacist can discuss the risks and benefits involved.

-If you have not told your doctor or pharmacist about any of the above, tell them before you take Norvir.
+If you have not told your doctor or pharmacist about any of the above, tell him or her before you take Norvir.

 Taking other medicines